 In photography, vignetting is a darkening towards the edges of an image.
 The image on the right has a vignette applied as an extra layer.
-The vignette image itself is a 480×272 L8 image which is a radial gradient, becoming more opaque towards the edge:
+The vignette image itself is a 480×272 L8 radial gradient, becoming more opaque towards the edge: